 - Holy Holy

 - Cheap Emotions

 - Rich Kids.

 Steve New later played in Public Image Limited, Generation X and with Iggy Pop.
-He also helped out Matlock on his solo projects but sadly passed away in May 2010 from cancer.
-He played with Rich Kids in January 2010 in an one-off benefit concert for his needs.
+He also helped out Matlock on his solo projects but sadly passed away in May 2010 from cancer having played with Rich Kids in January 2010 in an one-off benefit concert for his needs.

 In 2016, Matlock reformed Rich Kids again for a show at Shepherds Bush and then went back to solo touring.
-His was embarking on a solo tour of small venues on Europe at the time of publication of this article.
+His was embarking on a solo tour of small venues on Europe at the time this article was first published (September 2018).

 For your listening and viewing pleasure

 Rich Kids – Rich Kids + Ghosts of Princes in Towers – Revolver TV pilot show May 1978